Assessment in Taught Courses

 (d) At the discretion of the examiner(s), a candidate may be examined orally on the subject of the Master's thesis.

-(e) At the discretion of the chief examiner, a failed Master's thesis may be revised and re-submitted once and may be subject to re-examination.
-Following successful re-examination the candidate will not be eligible for Honours or Distinction.
+(e) At the discretion of the Chief Examiner, a failed Master's thesis may be revised and re-submitted once and may be subject to re-examination.
+Following successful re-examination the candidate will not be eligible for Honours or Distinction unless the initial submission was subject to Exceptional Personal Circumstances recognised through and approved Specific Circumstances application.

 (f) For the purposes of the assessment of the Master's degree thesis a candidate shall be required to submit their thesis online or as otherwise agreed by the Chief Examiner.